F3rika/mapPat/README.md

 	>Some packages used by mapPat present `sf` among their dependencies, which installation may require the `gdal` and `udunits` system packages to be present on your device. \
 	>Please refer to the [sf documentation](https://r-spatial.github.io/sf/#installing) for further information.

+4. Explore mapPat by clicking on the tabs in the top left corner of the user interface or modify visualisation parameters by using the dedicated control panel.

 Please, when testing that mapPat is correctly installed and functioning use data from Italy (for SARS-CoV-2) or United States (for mPox).

 ## Input tables

 The workflow, scripts and configuration files used to produce mapPat's input tables are available in the [InputGeneration](https://github.com/F3rika/mapPat/tree/mapPat_Current/InputGeneration) folder of this GitHub.

 Please notice that up to date versions of the input tables for mapPat are made available through a dedicated [Zenodo Repository](https://doi.org/10.5281/zenodo.14163899) for all the countries for which an adequate number of sequences is available through Nextstrain.
 The repository is regularly updated.
+Additionally, mapPat also provides a built-in option that allows the user to select the dataset to be visualised.
+The selected dataset will be automatically downloaded from the repository if not already present on the user device.